Superinjective Simplicial Maps of the Complexes of Curves on Nonorientable Surfaces: Proof of the Main Result

 Let $\partial_a$ be the boundary component of $N_a$ which came by cutting $N$ along $a$.
-We can see that $G_a (\partial_a) = \partial_a$ as follows: Since $g=2$ there at least three boundary components of $N$.
-Let $b, c$ be the curves as shown in the Figure \ref{bdcor} (iii).
-We see that $b$ is a 1-sided curve and $c$ separates a genus two subsurface containing $a, b$.
+We can see that $G_a (\partial_a) = \partial_a$ as follows: Let $c$ be the curve as shown in the Figure \ref{bdcor2} (i).
+We see that $c$ separates a genus two subsurface containing $a, b$.
 Complete $\{a, b, c\}$ to a top dimensional pair of pants decomposition $P$ on $N$.
 We assumed that $\lambda([a])=[a]$.
-Since $a, b, c$ are pairwise disjoint, there exist $b', c'$ some representatives of $\lambda(b)$ and $(\lambda(c)$ respectively, such that $a, b', c'$ are pairwise disjoint.
-Let $P'$ be the set of pairwise disjoint representatives of $\lambda([P])$ containing $a, b', c'$.
+Since $a, b, c$ are pairwise disjoint, there exist $b', c'$ some representatives of $\lambda([b])$ and $\lambda([c])$ respectively, such that $a, b', c'$ are pairwise disjoint.
+Let $P'$ be a set of pairwise disjoint representatives of $\lambda([P])$ containing $a, b', c'$.
 Since $a$ is adjacent to $b$ and $c$ w.r.t. $P$, $a$ is adjacent to $b'$ and $c'$ w.r.t. $P'$ by Lemmma \ref{adjacent}.
 Since $a$ is 1-sided there is a genus one subsurface with two boundary components, say $T$, such that $a$ is in $T$ and the boundary components of $T$ are $b', c'$.
 Since $b$ is adjacent to only $a, c$ w.r.t. $P$, and nonadjacency is preserved by $\lambda$ by Lemma \ref{nonadjacent}, we see that $b'$ must be only adjacent to and $a, c'$.
 We also know that $b'$ must be a 1-sided curve whose complement is nonorientable, as $b$ is such a curve (see Lemma \ref{1-sided-cn}).
-This shows that $a, b', c'$ are as shown in the Figure \ref{bdcor} (iv).
+This shows that $a, b', c'$ are as shown in the Figure \ref{bdcor2} (ii).
 Since $\lambda_a$ is induced by $(G_a)_{\#}$, they agree on $[b]$ and $[c]$.
 This shows that $G_a (\partial_a) = \partial_a$.
-We note that when $g \geq 3$, we can use the curves shown in Figure \ref{bdcor} (iv) to get similar results.